ParamveerChattha/weatherReport/README.md

 the app has a static header which can be made workable if required.

 Prerequsites : npm, node.

 how to build:

      clone the project

-  run command 'npm install' in the project folder run command 'npm start' in the index folder to start the application.
+     run command 'npm install' in the project folder

+     run command 'npm start' in the index folder to start the application.

+  improvements which can be made:

+     Dynamic picture selection based onvweather situation.

+     Navbar buttons to funtion properly.

+     background enhancement